wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-custom-domain-name.md

 You can configure a custom domain for accessing blob data in your Azure storage account.
 The default endpoint for the Blob service is https://<*mystorageaccount*>.blob.core.chinacloudapi.cn.
 If you map a custom domain and subdomain such as **www.contoso.com** to the blob endpoint for your storage account, then your users can also access blob data in your storage account using that domain.

 > [AZURE.NOTE]	The procedures in this task apply to Azure storage accounts.
-For cloud services, see <a href = "/develop/net/common-tasks/custom-dns/">Configuring a Custom Domain Name for an Azure Cloud Service</a>; for Websites, see <a href="/develop/net/common-tasks/custom-dns-web-site/">Configuring a Custom Domain Name for an Azure Website</a>.
+For cloud services, see <a href = "/develop/net/common-tasks/custom-dns/">Configuring a Custom Domain Name for an Azure Cloud Service</a>; for Websites, see <a <!-- deleted by customization href="/develop/net/common-tasks/custom-dns-web-site/">Configuring --><!-- keep by customization: begin --> href="/documentation/articles/web-sites-custom-domain-name//">Configuring <!-- keep by customization: end --> a Custom Domain Name for an Azure Website</a>.

 There are two ways to point your custom domain to the blob endpoint for your storage account.
 The simplest way is to create a CNAME record mapping your custom domain and subdomain to the blob endpoint.
 A CNAME record is a DNS feature that maps a source domain to a destination domain.
 In this case, the source domain is your custom domain and subdomain--note that the subdomain is always required.
 The destination domain is your Blob service endpoint.